alexhoma/routex.js/.github/contributing.md

 # Contributing

 :tada: Thank you for being interested in contributing to this `routex.js`.
-Don't hesitate to [open an issue] if something is wrong or you have any questions about how to contribute. ([Issue template])
+Don't hesitate to [open an issue] if something is wrong or you have any questions about how to contribute.

+* [Bug issue template]
+* [Feature issue template]

 ### 1. Setup